Off-Belief Learning: Off-Belief Learning

+In practice, this approach has a downside: the states reached by $\pi_1$ may be reached with very low probability under $\pi_0$,\footnote{The bound is $P(\tau|\pi_0)/P(\tau|\pi_1) \geq (\min_a P(a))^t$} so this procedure will have low sample efficiency.
 Instead, we first learn an \textit{approximate belief} $\hat{\mathcal{B}}_{\pi_0}$ that takes an AOH $\tau^i$ and can sample a trajectory from an approximation of $P(\tau|\tau^i,\pi_0)$.
 We compute this belief model following the procedure described in \citet{hu2021learned}.
-We then perform Q learning with a modified rule for computing the target value for $Q(a|\tau_t^i)$: we re-sample a \textit{new} $\tau'$ from $\hat{B}_{\pi_0}(\tau_t^i)$, simulate a transition to $\tau_{t+1}^{i'}$ with other agents play their policy $\pi_1$, and use $\max_a Q(a|\tau_{t+1}^i)$ as the target value.
+We then perform $Q$-learning with a modified rule for computing the target value for $Q(a|\tau_t^i)$: we re-sample a \textit{new} $\tau'$ from $\hat{B}_{\pi_0}(\tau_t^i)$, simulate a transition to $\tau_{t+1}^{i'}$ with other agents play their policy $\pi_1$, and use $\max_a Q(a|\tau_{t+1}^i)$ as the target value.
 We refer to this variant as \textit{Learned-belief OBL} (LB-OBL).